splunk/splunk-operator/docs/Examples.md

 EOF
 ```

 Note that the `clusterMasterRef` field points to the cluster master for the indexer cluster.
 This example includes the `monitoringConsoleRef` parameter used to define a monitoring console pod.
 The monitoring console pod does not need to be running; the name can be predefined and the pod started later.
+To start the monitoring console pod, see [Monitoring Clonsole](#monitoring-console).

 #### Another Cluster Master example
 Having a separate CR for cluster master allows you to define parameters differently than the indexers, such as storage capacity and the storage class used by persistent volumes.